TSurkis/Timdicator/README.md

         timdicator.attachDynamically(viewPager);
       ```

+  - Attach your RecyclerView to Timdicator:
+    ```
+      TimdicatorBinder.attachRecyclerView(timdicator, recyclerView, pageSnapHelper, isHorizontal);
+    ```

+## Explanation

+### ViewPager
 **Regular attachment:** This attachment will bind Timdicator view to the ViewPager as an OnPageChangeListener interface and will allow it to automatically switch states according to page selection.

 **Dynamic attachment:** Initializes Timdicator according to the number of pages present in the ViewPager.
 Therefore, when using this method there is no need to declare number of circles in your layout.
   Additionaly, this attachment will bind Timdicator view to the ViewPager as an OnPageChangeListener interface and will allow it to automatically switch states according to page selection.

+### RecyclerView
+RecyclerView Timdicator attachment is currently supported only with snapped pages.
+The pageSnapHelper and the orientation of the RecyclerView must be passed for the library to determine the correct page.

 ## Life Cycle Handling
 All the life cycle handling is done internally.
 Therefore, there is no need to call any destroy or nullifing method.